Hala-INTJ/Stock-Analysis/README.md

  * The data is ordered by stock and date
  * There will always be data for every stock ticker
- * The user running the script will enter a year for which data is available (no error checking).
+ * The user running the script will enter a year for which data is available (no error checking)

  Additional refactoring and code improvements could be implemented to make the solution more resilient and flexible.